-Further, in past actions, the Commission has found that new development on a bluff face may potentially result in increased erosion and alteration of the bluff face and that such development is not consistent with the Coastal Act.
+In addition, in past actions, the Commission has found that new development on a bluff face may potentially result in increased erosion and alteration of the bluff face and that such development is not consistent with the Coastal Act.
 Coastal Development Permit Application 5-97-300 (Nasr) for construction of a stairway and retaining wall on a coastal bluff was denied.
 Coastal Development Permit Application 4-95-110 (Nichols) for restoration of a bluff and construction of a drainage swale/stairway on the bluff face was approved only with the condition that revised plans for the deletion of the stairway/drainage device be submitted.
 Coastal Development Permit Applications 5-89-1045 (Campa), 5-90-1080 (Golod), and 5-91-632 (Zal) for the placement of new stairs on bluff slopes were denied by the Commission.
 Coastal Development Permit Application 5-85-758A (Norred) for an increase in the size of a blufftop single family residence and the addition of an elevator shaft where such additions would encroach onto the bluff face was denied by the Commission.
 Coastal Development Permit Application 5-90-830 (Sprik) for the construction of a single family residence located on a bluff face was also denied.
 As such, the Commission finds that the proposed project is not consistent with past Commission action regarding blufftop development along coastal bluffs.

-As such, the Commission notes that bluffs are unique coastal landforms that are inherently unstable due to steep slopes, groundwater seepage and surface runoff and that any development or disturbance on such a steeply sloping unstable landform will only serve to accelerate erosional processes.
+The Commission notes that bluffs are unique coastal landforms that are inherently unstable due to steep slopes, groundwater seepage and surface runoff and that any development or disturbance on such a steeply sloping unstable landform will only serve to accelerate erosional processes.
 Further, the applicant's geotechnical consultant has indicated that additional improvements on the bluff face (such as new retaining walls) may be necessary in order to protect the proposed development from future instability.
 In addition, the certified Malibu LUP, which is used for guidance in determining specific standards along the Malibu coast, in concert with the Coastal Act as well as past Commission permit actions, provide that no new development should be allowed on a coastal bluff slope and that new development should be set back more than 25 ft. from the top of the bluff.

-Further, alternative locations exist on site which could accommodate a second residential unit (such as the studio/garage by the road which has been previously converted to a habitable third residential unit without the benefit of a coastal permit or above the second detached garage which was also constructed without the benefit of a coastal permit) which would be preferable from a geologic and environmental stand point.
-Therefore, for the reasons discussed above, the Commission finds that the proposed project is not consistent with Section 30253 of the Coastal Act.
+Further, the Commission notes that alternative locations exist on site which could accommodate a second residential unit or cabana (such as the studio/garage by the road which has already been converted to a habitable second residential unit without the required coastal permit would be preferable from a geologic and environmental stand point.
+The Commission notes that the proposed guest house/second residential unit and garage are located on the relatively flat pad area between the existing residence and Pacific Coast Highway and will not result in any adverse effects to the geologic stability of the bluff slope or the project site.